spdx/spdx-spec/chapters/usage-profile.md

 ### 31.4.2 Intent

-Description of the package release date for strict identification of the prerequisite assumptions of usage scope by the package supplyer.
+Description of the package release date for strict identification of the prerequisite assumptions of usage scope by the package supplier.

 ### 31.4.3 Examples